-Acknowledging reports and providing updates: [Note: This area may already be covered by a company’s whistleblowing policy] The EU Whistleblowing Directive requires that whistleblowers be informed of the receipt of their report within seven days and of any action taken (including the status outcome of the internal investigation) within three months.
+Acknowledging reports and providing updates: The EU Whistleblowing Directive requires that whistleblowers be informed of the receipt of their report within seven days and of any action taken (including the status outcome of the internal investigation) within three months.
 Companies are not bound by the Directive and it should be considered whether to reduce the time frame for initial acknowledgement (for example, to 1-2 business days), or for providing reports on the status of the outcome.
 Specify these timeframes in the whistleblowing policy and procedure.
 It is worth noting that, depending on the outcome of the investigation, it may not be appropriate to provide details on the outcome of the investigation other than to note that the whistleblower’s concerns were found to have grounding and that action was being taken.
+[Drafting note: This area may already be covered by a company’s whistleblowing policy]

 Training: Training workers regularly on how the whistleblowing regime works and its process and features is crucial.
 Workers need to know that the whistleblowing regime is an option available to them and that they are encouraged to use it, if appropriate.
 Training can be part of all employee on-boarding, and also be provided to business partners, with regular communications to remind the relevant stakeholders of the policy.